ivanatias/ezreact/packages/cli/README.md

 #### Arguments

 - `[utilities...]`: The utilities to add to your project.
 You can specify multiple utilities separated by spaces.
+If you don't specify any utility, the CLI will provide you with all the available utilities for you to choose from.

 #### Options